Three families from Iraqi Kurdistan left Pljevlja (MNE) on 11th May. This was their first attempt to cross the border towards Bosnia.

-They were escorted to the treatment room by the officers who talked to the hospital staff and left approximately 5min after.
-Without being asked for papers or anything else, the respondent recieved treatment from two female and one male doctor who gave him an infusion to reactivate his circulation.
+They were escorted to the treatment room by the officers who talked to the hospital staff and left after approximately 5 minutes.
+Without being asked for documentation, the respondent received treatment from two female and one male doctor.

-After 15min in the hospital, four other police officers arrive which were wearing the same uniform than the ones that just left.
-They asked one of the doctors to remove the infusion from the respondent’s arm and slightly boxed and slapped the respondent in order to make him stand up.
-They escorted the two men to a police van and brought them to a place in the mountains where they handed them over to another police officer in a blue police car.
-This man is described as “tall, big, with blue eyes and bald head, with very blue eyes.”
+After 15 minutes, four new police officers arrived.
+They were wearing the same uniform as the others the group had encountered.
+They asked one of the doctors to remove the infusion from the respondent’s arm and slapped him in order to make him stand up.
+They escorted the two men to a police van and brought them to a place in the mountains.
+Here they handed them over to another police officer in a blue police car.

-After 30min walking, a truck driver stopped next to them and told them that the street was designed for woodworkers and that, if they want to go to Montenegro, they have to go the direction they came from and then turn left.
+After a walk of 30 minutes, a truck driver stopped next to them and told them that the street was designed for woodworkers.
+He continued that if they want to go to Montenegro, they would have backtrack and then turn left.

-They walked back, crossed the border and were picked up by Montenegrian police which brought them to the local hospital in Pljevlja where the respondent finally received treatment (see Fig. 1).
+They walked back, crossed the border into Montenegro and were picked up by Montenegrin police which brought them to the local hospital in Pljevlja.
+The respondent finally received treatment (see Fig. 1).

 Fig. 1: Medical Report from the hospital in Pljevlja